How To Find The Right Role To Play in the Team?

 So, What Is Your Preferred Role?

 It is a question we rarely think about in daily life.
-However, as you are hopefully convinced, answering this question is crucial to self development, to your professional development as well to your successful career path.
+However, as you are hopefully convinced, answering this question is crucial to self-development, your professional development as well to your successful career path.
+Or if you have your own employees, the answer to this question can help them develop faster and more confidently.